Florida Adoption Attorney

 Most standard adoptions in Florida are a two-step process, first, termination of parental rights of the birth parent(s) (except in Second Parent Adoption) and, second, adoption of the child by the adoptive parent(s).
-This process both severs the legal relationship between the child and the birth parent(s) and creates a legal relationship between the child and the adoptive parent(s).
+With the help of a Florida adoption attorney, this process both severs the legal relationship between the child and the birth parent(s) and creates a legal relationship between the child and the adoptive parent(s).

 Florida Statutes Chapter 63 provides the legal framework for adoption, which is intended to, “protect and promote the well-being of persons being adopted and their birth and adoptive parents.”

 Under Florida law, the following are permitted to adopt: Adults who live and work in the state, are of good character, and have the ability to nurture and provide for a child may adopt.
 Single adults, as well as married couples, may adopt.
 A stepparent may adopt his or her spouse’s children.
 In 2010, the Third District Court of Appeal ruled that the statutory ban prohibiting homosexuals from adopting a child is unconstitutional.
 A person may not be prohibited from adopting solely because of a physical disability unless it is determined that the disability renders the person incapable of being an effective parent.